kubesphere-retired/ks-website/content/install/en/multi-node.md

 > - ansible_become_pass: Allows you to set the privilege escalation password.

 **5.** It is required to prepare a server for storage service before multi-node deployment.
 Then you will need to specify the storage class parameters in  `vars.yml` .
-Then reference the details on storage configuration, please go to [Storage Configuration Instructions](#storage-configuration-instructions).
+Then reference the details on storage configuration, please go to <a href="https://docs.kubesphere.io/express/zh-CN/KubeSphere-Installer-Guide/#附录1：存储配置说明" target="_blank">Storage Configuration Instructions</a>.

 **Note：**  <br/>